mwestphalen/ASL-Learning-App/NOTEBOOK.md

 ##### User Interface (Matt)

-1. Researched user flow/UI/UX of similar applications to get an idea of what works and what doesn't.
+Day 1 (Feb.
+10): Researched user flow/UI/UX of similar applications to get an idea of what works and what doesn't.
 I also started on the activity/user flow diagram for the mobile application.
-No issues/problems encountered. - 02/13
+No issues/problems encountered.

+Day 2 (Feb.
+15): Finished the activity/user flow diagram.
+Used Lucidchart web app for building the diagrams.

-2. Finished the activity/user flow diagram.
-I also started on the UX/UI prototype using Adobe XD, no issues there yet and should be done in the next few days. - 02/18
+Day 3 (Feb.
+18): I started on the UX/UI prototype using Adobe XD, no issues there yet and should be done in the next few days.

-3. Finished the UI/UX prototype using Adobe XD.
-We now have a visual idea of what the app could look like, which could better out productivity and workload. - 02/20
+Day 4 (Feb.
+20): Finished the UI/UX prototype using Adobe XD.
+We now have a visual idea of what the app could look like, which could improve our productivity and workload.

 ##### Mobile App Flutter (Aakriti)
 1. Downloaded and created hello world app on Android Studio.
 Working on it now for VSC.
 02/15